 The four main reasons to use a bridging loan are:

 1. To counter delays caused by long-term lenders

-Many borrowers use a bridging loan because they are fast.
+Many borrowers use a buy-to-let or residential bridge loan because they are fast.
 Traditional lending is a long process.
 In many cases, it can take up to 130 days – even for a seemingly simple application.
 With such a large amount of time spent waiting for funds, this delay can put the borrower’s residential purchase at risk of falling through, or open to gazumping tactics from other buyers.

 Buying new build properties is particularly popular with overseas clients.
 The period of exchanging and completing on a new build is generally set by the developer and is often around 2 weeks.
-This puts the borrower at risk of losing their deposit.
-A bridging loan is usually required when the buyer is not able to secure the funds by the set completion date.
+This puts the borrower at risk of losing their deposit if they are not able to sort finance in time.
+A BTL or residential bridge loan is usually required when the buyer is not able to secure the funds through a traditional lender by the set completion date.

-If you, or a client of yours, is looking to expand their property portfolio, a bridging loan can be a short-term finance solution for purchasing commercial assets.
-Much like with residential properties, this is usually due to the speed in which funds can be deployed.
-The buyer can secure their bridging loan on a residential asset in order to release funds to purchase a commercial asset.
-There is however also the option to look at a commercial bridging loan, which can allow the investor to complete without the worry of the sale falling through, by securing the bridging loan against the commercial asset being purchased.
+If a client is looking to expand their property portfolio, a buy-to-let and residential bridging loan can be a short-term finance solution for purchasing commercial assets or embarking on other business ventures.
+Much like with residential properties, this is usually due to the speed in which funds can be deployed and the flexibility that the capital provides to the client.
+They can secure their BTL bridge loan on the residential asset in order to release funds.
+If they are purchasing a commercial property, there is also the option to look at a commercial bridging loan, which secures the loan against the commercial asset being purchased.